The European Central Bank (ECB) has cut interest rates eight times since June 2024, and the main deposit rate currently sits at 2.00%.

 Learn more in our guide to interest rates, or dive deeper into how ECB rates impact your savings.

-In Ireland, the annual Harmonised Index of Consumer Prices (HICP) rose to 2.7% in September.
-The Consumer Price Index (CPI) also rose to 2.7% in September, up from an annual increase of 2% in the 12 months to August 2025.
+In Ireland, the annual Harmonised Index of Consumer Prices (HICP) eased to 2.7% in December 2025.
+The Consumer Price Index (CPI) also slowed, to 2.8%, down from 3.2% in the 12 months to November.

-According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-July 2025 was 3.58%, down 2 basis points from July.
+According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-November 2025 was 3.53%, down 3 basis points from October.

-Irish mortgage rates are the eighth highest in the eurozone, where the average rate is 3.30%.
+Irish mortgage rates are currently the sixth highest in the eurozone.

 Here are some things for Irish savers to consider in the current interest rate environment: